The Beurling operator for the hyperbolic plane: A hyperbolic Liouville-type theorem

-\bf Liouville's theorem revisited. \rm Liouville's theorem states that the only bounded harmonic functions in the complex plane are the constants.
-If we ask the functions to be in $L^p(\C)$ as well, the only harmonic function is the constant $0$.
-In the hyperbolic plane things are quite different, as there are plenty of bounded harmonic functions in $\Hplane$.
-However, there are not many harmonic functions in $L^p(\Hplane)$.
+\bf A Liouville-type theorem for the hyperbolic plane. \rm By Liouville's theorem, the only bounded harmonic functions in the complex plane are the constants.
+If we ask the functions to be in $L_p(\C)$ as well, the only harmonic function is the constant $0$.
+A hyperbolic plane analogue of this statement is offered by the following (see \cite{HedPar} for details).